joescii/lift-ng/README.md

 ```

 #### Testing
-Testing services provided by **lift-ng** with Jasmine (etc) is the same as you would test any Angular service.
+Testing services provided by **lift-ng** with Jasmine (etc) can be accomplished in the same manner as you would test any Angular service.

 ```javascript
 describe("pony", function(){